stasyao/testAutomationJS/README.md

 1. Before running the tests, you have to provide the values for VK credentials:
 - app access token;
 - app id (this is the same as user id);
-- login for the VK user account (a pnone number or an email);
+- login for the VK user account (a phone number or an email);
 - password for the VK user account.

 2. To do this: